Julia-Wagner/PipeTracker/TESTING.md

 To ensure that my code follows Pep8 style guidelines, I installed [Flake8](https://flake8.pycqa.org/en/latest/).
 I ran the linter on my whole project, only excluding the *venv* directory to avoid errors from external packages.
 There were only a few errors that remained after fixing all my line lengths and removing unused imports.
 The first five errors come from Django files that I never changed, so I decided not to change them for the linter.

 The only error coming from a file that I changed was **F401 'env' imported but unused** from the *settings.py* file.
 Because I added this code following the Code Institute walkthrough projects, I decided to leave the statement as is.
+I also tried to remove the unused import, but then the application fails to run locally.
+So it seems the import is actually not unused and the error might be a misinterpretation from Flake8.

 ![Flake8 validation](docs/testing/flake8.png)\
 *Flake8 validation result*

-## **Bugs**
+## **Bugs and Fixes**

 When testing the application on my phone, or when I encountered bugs outside the current sprints' scope, I opened a **Bug issue** on my Kanban board.